-Our rigorous School Direct tuition fee and salaried programmes challenge and develop the subject knowledge, pedagogical awareness of all trainees and ensures thorough engagement with reading, educational research and time in a classroom.
-Very few of our trainees with QTS experience problems during their NQT year and retention rates (over 90% after 5 years) are consitently above the national average.
+Our rigorous School Direct tuition fee and salaried programmes challenge and develop subject knowledge and pedagogical awareness thorough engagement with reading, educational research and time in a classroom.
+Very few of our trainees with QTS experience problems during their NQT year and retention rates (over 90% after 5 years) are consistently above the national average.

 We are aware of the demand of PGCE masters accreditation and we have developed a programme with The University of Roehampton that can be followed during the training year.
 This enables those who wish to engage with a PGCE to do so.
 We also offer the opportunity to pursue a PGCE after gaining your teaching qualification.
 Please visit our alumni page for more information (click here).

-This is a fee-paying programme open to high quality graduates and leads to the qualification of PGCE and award of QTS.
+This is a fee-paying programme open to high quality graduates and leads to the qualification of PGCE (with Masters credits) and award of QTS.

 - Award of QTS